Should You Buy an Existing Business or Start Your Own?

 Something else you should be familiar with is the competition and landscape of your market.
 Is the market as a whole showing growth, or is it slowly dying?
 If it looks like this market is in a downward spiral, do you think it’s a good idea to buy a potentially sinking ship?
 If the market is booming and the business is doing well, what is its growth potential?

 In baseball, you can swing the bat and score the winning run, or you can strike out and lose the game.
 Ultimately, business is the same way.
 You will have success, just like you will have failure.
 Regardless, you need to be willing to stand in the batter’s box and take a swing every day of the week, not just the days you want to.
-You need to be prepared to add value when looking to buy a business—even if the business is already doing well.
+You need to be prepared to add value when looking to buy an existing business—even if the business is already doing well.
 Now is not the time to get complacent and let your foot off the gas pedal and allow your competitors to sneak in.

 Are there new markets you could gain entry into?
 Brainstorm ideas and write down the necessary steps you plan on implementing to further the business’ growth.
 Create a timeline of when you want things completed and how you plan on capitalizing on these changes.
 What will your marketing strategies be?
 Are you improving upon an existing service and want the public and existing customers to see and understand the changes and improvements made?
 How will you spread the message?
 Social media?
 Be prepared to add value to the customer experience.